ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

 ### Implement first rule: inbound section should start with base policy

-If you were to execute PSRule from the root folder using the following command, you'd receive the message `WARNING: Could not find a matching rule.
+If you execute PSRule from the root folder now using the following command, you will receive the message `WARNING: Could not find a matching rule.
 Please check that Path, Name and Tag parameters are correct` because we haven't created any rules yet.

 ```powershell
 Invoke-PSRule -InputPath ".\src\" -Option ".\.ps-rule\ps-rule.yaml"